You must to Register, or Create Account

 AHCA/NCAL’s Infection Preventionist Specialized Training (IPCO) is recommended for individuals responsible for infection prevention and control in all long term care settings and is specifically tailored to train Infection Preventionists (IPs) in nursing facilities.

 CMS mandates that every nursing facility have a designated and specially trained Infection Preventionist who is running a comprehensive infection prevention and control program.
-CMS guidance states that facilities should consider a backup IP when the primary IP is not available.
-AHCA also highly recommends that every nursing facility train at least two clinical staff members as IPs.
+AHCA recommends that nursing facilities train at least two clinical staff members as IPs should one IP leave or be unavailable.

 The comprehensive IPCO training covers: